 • Safety Culture/Just Culture

 • The management dilemma

 • Aviation Risk Management Solutions (ARMS) ORM Methodology

 Introducing Safety Management Systems

 These SMS course topics form the basis for organizing this SMS course.
 For each organizational component in an SMS, instructors will define the component and then show how it applies to SMS with examples, illustrations, hands-on exercises, checklists, etc. The course focus is on the practical "how to do it" and what the content should look like when you are done.
-Most course topics will include a summary "hands-on" exercise to focus the topics covered.

 "Instructor credibility was well established which gave weight to what was taught and contributes to increased attention span on the part of the student."